 I hope to be able to inspire other therapists to take a risk and try something different outside of the traditional role of physical therapy.

-Do you have any advice or recommendations for someone considering building their own business or website?
+Do you have any advice or recommendations for someone building their own online business or blog?